ErnestFistozz/clickatell-devops-engineer/README.md

 # Release/Deployment Pipeline

+1. A kubeconfig file is required to deploy from local machine to kubernetes cluster
+        - ensure the right context is set
+        - `kubectl apply -f`

+2. helm package
+        - first create a package (using the manifests file) --> `helm create <package-name>
+        - helm install -f <helm-file> <helm-package-name>
 # Infrastructure Provisioning

 AKS infrastructure would be used as the hosting platform for the application.
 The provisioning tool would be terraform for consistency and ease of provision and infrastructure state managent.